binariedMe/weather-app/README.md

 - Use postgres instead of mongo.
 - Optimize sass files further.
-- Some actions are not using redux which should be taken care of.
+- Some actions are not using redux store and action which should be taken care of.
 - Use auto-restart tool like pm2/forever to hot-start app.
 - Bifurcate the app in three service : client, server, database.
 - Containerize the app using docker.